 Tawna Allred is a passionate artist and interior designer who is on a mission to help others rediscover their creativity, overcome resistance, and nurture a healthy art practice.
-Tawna expresses herself through many canvases.
+Tawna expresses herself via many artistic disciplines.
 She has been a professional artist for over 30 years, runs her own interior design firm, and is a budding photographer.
-Her work celebrates the simple, ordinary things.
-She hopes to encourage others to witness the beauty in the mundane and experience the quiet joy of everyday living.
+Her work celebrates the simple and the ordinary in things.
+She hopes to encourage other artist to witness the beauty in the mundane and experience the quiet joy of everyday living.

 In Her Own Words…

 My own creative journey has not been an easy one.